 - a grandchild of the person who was wholly or partially dependent upon the deceased at any time,

 - any person who lived with the deceased at some time and who was dependent upon them to some extent at any time (this category may include step-children and foster children), and

 - a person who was living with the deceased at the date of death and provided the deceased with, or for whom the deceased provided, domestic support and personal care.

 In many cases, Contested Wills Claims are resolved without the need for extensive, or any, Court proceedings.
-Contact the Deceased Estates Team at Roberts Legal to speak to an experienced Solicitor who will pursue your interests without delay.
+Contact the Will Dispute Team at Delaney Roberts Family Lawyers to speak to an experienced Will Dispute Solicitor who will pursue your interests without delay.

 A person must make a claim within 12 months of the date of death (where the date of death is after 1 March 2009).
 If this time limit has passed, the person must seek the Court’s permission to make a claim.

-If you’re considering contesting a Will in Newcastle or greater NSW it is advisable to seek legal assistance sooner rather than later.
+If you’re considering challenging a will in Newcastle or greater NSW it is advisable to seek legal assistance from a Will Dispute lawyer sooner rather than later.